djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 The kriging standard deviation is

 $$
-\sigma_K(s_0)
-=
+\sigma_K(s_0) =
 \sqrt{1.3800}
 \approx1.175.
 $$

 ### What is this uncertainty measuring?

-The kriging variance measures prediction uncertainty caused by the spatial configuration and the assumed stochastic model.
+The kriging variance measures prediction uncertainty implied by the sampling geometry and the assumed stochastic model.

 It reflects: